 Can I print, scan, or copy materials during my session?

-Free printing is available, as well as free photocopying, faxing, and scanning.
-If printing from your own device, use our Remote Printing service.
+Printing is available, as well as photocopying, faxing, and scanning.
+For pricing, see our Printing service page.

 Beth Hill: Community Resources Sr. Specialist

 Beth Hill is the Community Resource Sr. Specialist for the Kansas City Public Library.
 After teaching in higher education for over twenty years, Beth went back to school to become a social worker.
 She served as a VISTA Volunteer for the Goodwill of Western Missouri and Eastern Kansas Job Hunter’s Program, as a Career Development Specialist for Job Corps, and as a Job Readiness Coach for inmates at Topeka, KS Women’s Correctional Facility.
 Beth brings her training and life experiences together to build trusting relationships with the library’s most vulnerable patrons to offer a “warm hand-off” to local service agencies for help and support.

 Sara Escandon: Community Outreach Care Coordinator

 Sara Escandon is the Community Outreach Care Coordinator at the Kansas City Public Library.
 Sara earned her Bachelor's of Social Work from Washburn University along with a Minor in Spanish and Poverty Studies.
 Prior to working at the library, Sara was the Youth Services Coordinator in Government Programs at Harvesters - The Community Food Network where she provided meals for after school and summer programming.
 She is also a former AmeriCorps member where she served at a variety of locations including The Lawrence Community Shelter, Hope and Healing Academy, Big Brothers Big Sisters, and The Villages Adventure Challenge Program.
 Currently, Sara provides direct service to vulnerable populations or individuals struggling with poverty, homelessness, and/or life challenges at the library.